Set Up Custom SMTP

 - **Connection name:** an internal label, such as "Corporate SMTP Relay".

-- **SMTP Host:** the server address exactly as provided.
+- **SMTP Host:** the server address exactly as the email delivery service gave it to you.

-- **Port:** the port number used by the server.
+- **Port:** the port number that the SMTP server uses.

 - **Security:** STARTTLS, TLS, or none.
 Port 587 commonly uses STARTTLS, and port 465 commonly uses TLS.